Cinnabar and Vermilion: Beautiful and Toxic Mineral and Pigment

 Cinnabar is a beautiful orange red to dark red mineral that is prized for both its color and its mercury content.
-In ancient times, cinnabar was ground into a powder, forming a pigment called vermilion.
+In ancient times, cinnabar was ground into a powder to form a pigment called vermilion.
 This pigment was used for art and decoration and was also added to cosmetics.
 It's still used in artists’ paints today, although it's often replaced by synthetic and less toxic pigments.

 Uses of Cinnabar in the Past

 Earlier women in India wore vermilion along the parting of their hair and in a dot on their foreheads to indicate that they were married.
 Some modern Indian women still follow this custom.
-Today the pigment, known as sindoor, is made of turmeric, lime juice and other substances instead of cinnabar.
+Today the pigment, which is known as sindoor, is made of turmeric, lime juice, and other substances instead of cinnabar.

 Ancient Chinese people used cinnabar in their famous red lacquers and in special inks.
 The technique for making artificial vermilion from mercury and sulfur was apparently first devised in China in the eighth century.
 Vermilion from China is sometimes known as China Red.